-- (i) 'Child' means a child of the employee under the age of one year except for adoption of a child where 'child' means a person under the age of sixteen years who is placed with the employee for the purposes of adoption other than a child or step child of the employee or of the spouse or a child who has previously lived continuously with the employee for a period of six months. - (ii) For the purposes of this clause, 'continuous service' is work for an employer on a regular and systematic basis including any period of authorised leave or absence. - (iii) 'Day of Placement' means in relation to the adoption of a child by an employee the earlier of the following days:
+- (2) The adoption of a child where 'child' is defined as a person under the age of sixteen years who is placed with the employee for the purposes of adoption other than a child or step child of the employee or of their spouse or a child who has previously lived continuously with the employee for a period of six months. - (ii) 'continuous service' is work for an employer on a regular and systematic basis including any period of authorised leave or absence. - (iii) 'Day of Placement' means in relation to the adoption of a child by an employee the earlier of the following days: - (1) The day on which the employee first takes custody of the child for adoption; or - (2) The day on which the employee starts any travel that is reasonably necessary to take custody of the child for adoption. - (iv) 'Eligible casual employee' means a casual employee employed during a period of at least 12 months, either: - (1) on a regular and systematic basis for several periods of employment; or - (2) on a regular and systematic basis for an ongoing period of employment, and who has, but for the birth or expected birth or placement or expected placement a reasonable expectation of ongoing employment on a regular and systematic basis.

-- (1) The day on which the employee first takes custody of the child for adoption; or - (2) The day on which the employee starts any travel that is reasonably necessary to take custody of the child for adoption. - (iv) 'Eligible casual employee' means a casual employee employed during a period of at least 12 months, either: - (1) on a regular and systematic basis for several periods of employment; or - (2) on a regular and systematic basis for an ongoing period of employment, and who has, but for the pregnancy or the decision to adopt, a reasonable expectation of ongoing employment. - (v) 'Employee' includes full-time, part-time, permanent, fixed term and "eligible" casual employees. - (vi) 'Expected date of birth' means the day certified by a medial practitioner to be the day on which the medical practitioner expects the employee or the employee's spouse, as the case may be, to give birth to a child. - (vii) 'Keeping in touch day' means a day on which an employee performs work for the employer during the period of approved parental leave if: - (1) the purpose of performing the work is to enable the employee to keep in touch with his or her employment in order to facilitate a return to that employment after the end of the period of leave; and - (2) both the employee and the employer consent to the employee performing work for the employer on that day(s) or time(s); and - (3) the day is not within 14 days after the date of birth, or day of placement, of the child to which the period of leave relates; and - (4) the employee has not already performed 10 days of paid work that were keeping in touch days for the employer or another entity during the period of leave. - (viii) 'Normal rate of pay' means an employee's rate of salary and includes allowances which would have continued to be paid but for taking parental leave.
+- (v) 'Employee' includes full-time, part-time, permanent, fixed term and eligible casual employees. - (vi) 'Expected date of birth' means the day certified by a medial practitioner to be the day on which the medical practitioner expects the employee or the employee's spouse, as the case may be, to give birth to a child. - (vii) 'Grandchild' means a grandchild of the employee (including step-grandchild or adopted grandchild) under the age of one year except for: - (1) The adoption of a grandchild where 'grandchild' is defined as a grandchild of the employee under the age of sixteen years at the day of placement. - (viii) 'Grandparent Leave' means parental leave for grandparents who assume the Primary Caregiver role for a grandchild. - (ix) 'Keeping in touch day' means a day on which an employee performs work for the employer during the period of approved parental leave if: - (1) the purpose of performing the work is to enable the employee to keep in touch with his or her employment in order to facilitate a return to that employment after the end of the period of leave; and - (2) both the employee and the employer consent to the employee performing work for the employer on that day(s) or time(s); and

+- (3) the day is not within 14 days after the date of birth, or day of placement, of the child to which the period of leave relates; and - (4) the employee has not already performed 10 days of paid work that were keeping in touch days for the employer or another entity during the period of leave. - (x) 'Normal rate of pay' means an employee's rate of salary and includes allowances which would have continued to be paid but for taking parental leave.